bglynch/planning-finder/README.md

 - ### List
     -   Click Airplane icon to move map to planning application location
     -   Link to application to view documents on Council website
+- ### Payment
+    -   User has ability to donate the price of a coffee to the developer

 - ### Future Vision Features